EthanKing777/MissionControl/project_requirement/project-requirement.md

  - Being able to communicate with the rocket hardware.
  - Displaying relevant data (software state, location of the rocket, altitude of the rocket).
  - Integrating with the monte-carlo rocket simulation and using weather reports to determine probable landing location.
 If the predicted location is not within the defined bounds then the mission control software should signal that the launch should be aborted.
- - Communicate with the rocket to let it know a launch is imminent, allowing the avionics to arm the parachute ejection charges.
+ - Being able to communicate with the rocket to let it know a launch is imminent, allowing the avionics to arm the parachute ejection charges.

- The functionality of the mission control software will be extended by implementing:
+ The functionality of the mission control software will be extended by:

 - Suggesting the ideal launch rod angle to ensure the rocket stays within the defined bounds.
 - Using current wind reports and the monte-carlo simulation to determine the optimal upwind trajectory that the rocket should follow to minimise the distance of the landing location from the launch site.